pantheon-systems/documentation/source/content/personal-settings.md

 showtoc: true
 ---

-Personal Settings help you control several key aspects of the Dashboard, and can be accessed by clicking the user gravatar in the upper right corner.
+Personal Settings help you control several key aspects of the Dashboard, and can be accessed by clicking the user gravatar in the upper right corner, then **Personal Settings**.

-To update your personal settings click the user gravatar, then click **Personal Settings**.

 ![A screenshot of the Personal Settings page](../images/dashboard/new-dashboard/personal-settings-profile.jpg)